ethtags/backend/README.md

     Response Status
         201 if successful
-        400 if invalid request data
-        404 if tag_id not found
+        400 if invalid request data or if user vote already exists 404 if tag_id not found

     Response Body